yaumalatsal/trasheco/README.md

 11. Visit ```localhost:8000``` in your browser
 12. Visit /admin if you want to access the admin panel.
 Admin Email/Password: ```admin@gmail.com```/```1111```.
 Admin Faculty 'admin@ft.com'/ '1111' ///User Email/Password: ```user@gmail.com```/```1111```

+or follow this video to install : https://youtu.be/PYFV_IFHg2U?si=FhIjgGVjfrE_gDSL